ZoeMesaros/Furry-Friends/themes/uppgift-shop/README.md

 ## <a name="footer">Footer:</a>

 The final touch!🎉 Customize the footer under 'Footer' in the WordPress dashboard.
 Edit footer content, links, and opening hours.

+## Using Coupon Code `rabatt10`

+Enjoy a special discount by using the coupon code `rabatt10` during the checkout process.
+Apply the code in the designated field to get the discount on your purchase.
+Happy savings!